hardwarehacklab/hardwarehacklab.github.io/app/_projects/range-3.md

 Dutcher has been running workshops on soldering, how to use Arduino, and other fundamental skills for doing work with creative technology, and plans to use Range 3 as a tool for teaching in future workshops.
 “I’d love to get groups of artists and technologists in here to see what we can do with it… It would be a shame not to use it for some sort of performance, or maybe a virtual reality visualization.”

-The installation is controlled by <a target="_blank" rel="noopener noreferrer" href="https://www.pjrc.com/teensy/">two Teensy boards</a> (an Arduino competitor) paired with <a target="_blank" rel="noopener noreferrer" href="https://www.pjrc.com/teensy/td_libs_OctoWS2811.html">OctoWS2811 adaptors</a>, which are additional pieces of hardware designed for working with large numbers of LEDs.
+The installation is controlled by <a href="https://www.pjrc.com/teensy/">two Teensy boards</a> (an Arduino competitor) paired with <a href="https://www.pjrc.com/teensy/td_libs_OctoWS2811.html">OctoWS2811 adaptors</a>, which are additional pieces of hardware designed for working with large numbers of LEDs.
 The Teensy boards send data to the LEDs via Cat 6 cables, the same kind that deliver Ethernet to homes and offices.
 The animation itself was programmed in C++, which is also used in programming Arduinos.

 <figure>
 	<img src="/images/projects/2016/range-3/up-close.png">